wultra/powerauth-server/docs/PowerAuth-Server-1.7.0.md

 - `protocol` - protocol enumeration: `powerauth` or `fido2`

 The data type for column `extras` in table `pa_activation` was changed to `TEXT` / `CLOB` to support larger data.

+### New Database Table for Application Configuration

+A new database table `pa_application_config` has been added:
+- `id` - application configuration row identifier
+- `application_id` - application identifier
+- `key` - configuration key
+- `values` - list of configuration values